 By placing undergraduates in positions of intellectual leadership and creating new opportunities for intellectual exchange between and among students and faculty, the Writing Fellows Program helps fulfill the University’s teaching mission and seeks to build a community of undergraduates dedicated to uniting intellectual inquiry with service to the University.

 Thank you for your interest in applying to the Writing Fellows program!

 The deadline for the next round of applications is Friday, March 15, 2024, at 5:00 PM.
 The application will be available through WiSH on Nov 8, 2023.

 Learn about the program and get application tips at an Info Session:

-- Log on to Scholarships@UW-Madison and click on the “Visit My Scholarships” link.
-After logging-in and answering a few yes/no questions, you will be presented with links to applications for scholarships for which you are eligible, with open application cycles.
-If you do not see the Writing Fellows application on your list, and you believe you meet the eligibility requirements, please contact Calley Marotta at firstname.lastname@example.org or Emily Hall, Director of the Writing Fellows Program, email@example.com.
+Log on to WiSH and click on the “Visit My Scholarships” link.
+After logging in and answering a few yes/no questions, you will be presented with links to applications for scholarships for which you are eligible, with open application cycles.
+If you do not see the Writing Fellows application on your list, and you believe you meet the eligibility requirements, please contact Emily Hall, Director of the Writing Fellows Program, firstname.lastname@example.org.

 The Undergraduate Writing Fellows Application

-Applications will be available January 1 and will be due on March 9 at midnight.
-You can preview the application here.
+Applications will be due on March 15, 2024, at 5:00 p.m..
+You can preview a past version of the application here.

 If you have any questions about the program, please contact Emily Hall, Director of the Writing Fellows Program (email@example.com).